How to Take Care of Suede Leather

 suede heels

 Keeping suede clean is going to be your primary job if you own something made out of this soft leather.
 First, blot off any wet stains as soon as possible.
 Place a paper towel on the stain, then add a weight on top to press the stain into the absorbent towel.
-Small, dry stains may be able to be erased with a clean pencil eraser.
-Rub stains that are set with white vinegar and a damp towel.
-Do not use chemical stain removers on suede.
+Small, dry stains may be able to be erased with a clean pencil eraser or suede eraser.

-Next, use a fingernail file to gently rasp away any scuff marks or lumps that you cannot get off.
-Use a suede brush or a clean bath towel to rub the shoe gently to bring back the normal texture of the suede.
+Next, use a suede brush to gently rasp away any scuff marks or lumps that you cannot get off.

 Storing and Transporting Suede